|Las Vegas Classic Rules|

 EATING, DRINKING, and SMOKING

 Entrants are NOT permitted to smoke or drink alcoholic beverages while participating in this event.
-This includes from the start of practice/warm-up to the last ball thrown for score in qualifying, match play, and finals.
+This includes from the start of practice to the last ball thrown for score in qualifying, match play, and finals.
 Bowlers ARE permitted to eat a small snack (ex: power bars, candy bars, fruit) during competition.

 PERSONNEL IN THE BOWLERS’ AREA